Juliana LaRossa-Dzerens, Psy.D.

 B.A.
 University of Texas; M.A.
 University of Denver; PhD, CUNY

 Dr. Oakes is a NYS licensed psychologist who specializes in issues particular to women such as infertility, child development, and postpartum depression.
 She works with children, adolescents, adults and families.
-In addition to individual and family therapy, Dr. Oakes provides assessments for the diagnosis of autism, learning disabilities, and emotional disorders.
+In addition to individual and family therapy, Dr. Oakes provides assessments for the diagnosis of learning disabilities, and emotional disorders.
 She also provides the required testing and reports for clients undergoing bariatric surgery.